tsaol/fmbench-orchestrator/README.md

 - **IAM ROLE**: You need an active AWS account having an **IAM Role** necessary permissions to create, manage, and terminate EC2 instances.
 See [this](docs/iam.md) link for the permissions and trust policies that this IAM role needs to have.
 Call this IAM role as `fmbench-orchestrator`.

+- **Service quota**: Your AWS account needs to have appropriately set service quota limits to be able to start the Amazon EC2 instances that you may want to use for benchmarking.
+This may require you to submit service quota increase requests, use [this link](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) for submitting a service quota increase requests.
+This would usually mean increasing the CPU limits for your accounts, getting quota for certain instance types etc.

 - **EC2 Instance**: It is recommended to run the orchestrator on an EC2 instance, attaching the IAM Role with permissions, preferably located in the same AWS region where you plan to launch the multiple EC2 instances (although launching instances across regions is supported as well).

     - Use `Ubuntu` as the instance OS, specifically the `ubuntu/images/hvm-ssd-gp3/ubuntu-noble-24.04-amd64-server-20240927` AMI.